zs0302/Leary-lab-manual/README.md

 Members asked to stop any harassing behavior are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Dr. Leary immediately.
-If Dr. Leary is the cause of your concern, then please reach out to Ms. Stacee Clawson, Dr. James Cook or another trusted departmental member who can assist.
+If Dr. Leary is the cause of your concern, then please reach out to Ms. Stacee Clawson, Dr. James Cook or another trusted department member who can assist.

 We expect members to follow these guidelines at any lab-related event or activity.